seyo-IV/VMWareReport/README.md

 Open the desired script, then choose raw and follow the steps.
 To download only one script and not the whole repo use [wget -O somefile.ps1 -uri https://raw.githubusercontent.com/seyo-IV/VMWareReport/master/WPF-VMWareReport.ps1]

+You might also need to cahnge the Script encoding to UTF-8-BOM.
 # Addon #
 There is also a WPF Version of this one.